deltafi/deltafi/deltafi-docs/public/docs/actions.md

 ### Content Storage

-Actions are passed or can create `Content` that serve as pointers to content data that is stored on disk.
+Actions are passed or can create `ActionContent` that serve as pointers to content data that is stored on disk.

 To retrieve content as a byte array, string, or from a stream: